In year 10 students have 25 lessons a week and will choose between our red or blue pathway options.

 Component 1: preparing participants to take part in sport and physical activity

-Controlled assessment: March/April
+Controlled assessment: March to April

 Summer term